Annual Governance and Accountability Return (AGAR) for 2021/2022 (Unaudited)

 Internal audit report, Certificate of Exemption, Accounting Statements, Governance Statements, Explanation of significant accounts variances, bank reconciliation, details of dates/arrangements for public inspection of accounts with the name and address of the external auditor.

-Please see annual return report Section 1 and Section 2, internal audit report, certificate of exemption, explanation of variances, bank reconciliation and notice of the period for the exercise of public rights to inspect accounts for year 2018/19
+Please see annual return report Section 1 and Section 2, internal audit report, certificate of exemption, explanation of variances, bank reconciliation and notice of the period plus summary of your rights for the exercise of public rights to inspect accounts for year 2019/20

 Conclusion of audit – The public have the right to inspect the finance reports – please contact the Clerk for details on tel 07889669550 or email a contact us form via this website.

 A Parish meeting was established as the first tier of local government in November 1894 to take over local oversight of civic duties in rural towns and villages.
 Ailsworth Parish Council formed in May 1964 and discharges its duties and powers within the law and according to its governance policies.
 These policies are reviewed annually.